jimfrize/bluebrain/README.md

 Wiring Diagram:

+-=WARNING - DO NOT CONNECT THE USB CABLE AND BATTERY AT THE SAME TIME=-

 ![wiring_diagram](https://github.com/user-attachments/assets/29a46df0-f8c6-463e-b914-6bbae29d0d50)

 The GPIO labels on the Seeed Xiao refer to the pin number in the Arduino IDE (e.g. GPIO10 is equivalent to pin 10 in the IDE).